kauchettl/starter-hugo-academic/content/_index.md

     content:
      title: Publications
      text: You can find all my publications on <a href="https://scholar.google.com/citations?user=zTzMlEEAAAAJ&hl=en" target="_blank">Google Scholar</a>.
     design:
      columns: '2'
+   - block: markdown
+    content:
+     title: About Me
+     text: My research focuses on understanding the physical processes and observational signatures related to the extreme death of stars, and how these processes influence, and are influenced by their surrounding environment.
+In particular, I use space- and ground-based instruments to study tidal disruption events, black holes, supernovae, and their diffuse and compact objects.
+    design:
+     columns: '2'
   - block: contact